Union-Square-holiday-market-in-nyc

 Honestly, I would tell you to go to City Point (445 Albee Square W, Brooklyn) for its secret-gem Trader Joe’s location alone.
 But, in addition to the usual treasures of the TJ’s holiday frozen-food aisle, City Point boasts a wonderful holiday market in NYC – The Makers Show is a market committed to promoting businesses owned by BIPOC, LGBTQIA+, women, and other underrepresented individuals that sets up shop for the holiday season at City Point.

-Decorate cookies with local favorite One Girl Cookies, shoot your own holiday music video, and check out rotating independent vendors selling everything from woven home goods to small-batch skincare while you support local economies and diverse business owners!
+Grab sweets or a meal in the food hall in the basement, shoot your own holiday music video, and check out rotating independent vendors selling everything from woven home goods to small-batch skincare while you support local economies and diverse business owners!

-After your immersive shopping experience, head over to one of our other City Point favorites – the Alamo Drafthouse movie theater for a bite and a show, one of our favorite movie theaters in Brooklyn.
+After your immersive shopping experience, head over to one of our other City Point favorites – the Alamo Drafthouse movie theater for a bite or drink and a show, one of our favorite movie theaters in Brooklyn.

 Bronx Night Market Holiday Pop-Up at NYBG

 The New York Botanical Garden (2900 Southern Boulevard) is a fantastic, all-season attraction for New Yorkers and tourists alike.
 The sprawling, 250-acre garden established in 1891 is a national historic landmark and home to over one million plants, all housed in a variety of specialty gardens and horticultural exhibits.
-During the holidays the NYBG goes all out, hosting their annual holiday train show and NYBG Glow, where the gardens and conservatories are festively lit up as a glittering winter wonderland.

 In addition to these two banner events, the NYBG hosts the Bronx Night Market Holiday Pop-Up, showcasing some of the city’s tastiest vendors.